Where to Start, Making Measurements and Tricky Torsos

 Are you wanting to take your figure drawings to the next level?
 We want that for you, too.
-Here are five figure drawings tips straight from the experts.
+Here are five figure drawing tips straight from the experts.
 Enjoy!

 1. In the Beginning, There Was a Rectangle